ssbc/dev.scuttlebutt.nz/docs/golang/README.md

 The `graph` and `plugins2/names` packages show examples of indexes that boil down all the messages to a reduced state.

 The `graph` package goes through all the `type:contact` messages and just stores the latest information for each pair of author and (un)followed or (un)blocked contact.
-This information can then directly be used by `plugins/friends` to answer muxrpc `friends.isFollowing` call's or in aggretate to build the whole trust graph for range lookups (hops between A and B) or the set of feeds that should be fetched.
+This information can then directly be used by `plugins/friends` to answer muxrpc `friends.isFollowing` calls or in aggregate to build the whole trust graph for range lookups (hops between A and B) or the set of feeds that should be fetched.

 The `plugins2/names` package implements the same muxrpc interface as [ssb-names](https://github.com/ssbc/ssb-names).
 It does a similar thing to `graph` but for `type:about` messages and the name, image and description information in them.